THE TEAMS

 Selected as the first pick of the 2005 draft three years after brother B.J. also got notched first by Tampa Bay, Upton initially was considered the lesser of the two talents—but flowered into the Diamondbacks’ most dangerous hitter and potential MVP threat, finishing fourth in the 2011 NL tally.

 Upton first made his mark in the 2007 postseason at the age of 20, making the most of part-time duty with a double and triple among five hits and a .357 average.
-Two years later, he developed into a star with a .300 average, 26 homers and 20 steals; he maintained that stature from that point on, more aggressively crowding the plate as assumed by getting hit a league-leading 19 times in 2011—a fact likely influenced by the presence of his hitting coach, Don Baylor.
+Two years later, he developed into a star with a .300 average, 26 homers and 20 steals; he maintained that stature from that point on, more aggressively crowding the plate as assumed by getting hit a league-leading 19 times in 2011—a fact likely influenced by the presence of his hitting coach, Don Baylor, who ranks second among modern-era players on the all-time HBP list.

 Arizona Diamondbacks Team History A decade-by-decade history of the Diamondbacks, the ballparks they’ve played in, and the four people who are on the franchise’s Mount Rushmore.